Difference Between JRF, SRF and RA – Eligibility, Stipend, Career Growth Explained

 Junior Research Fellowship (JRF)

-Junior Research Fellowship is a first research career for the postgraduate students who desire to carry out doctoral research in PhD in various fields.
-The University Grants Commission (UGC), Council of Scientific and Industrial Research (CSIR), and other government as well as private organizations are offering such fellowships.
+JRF full form is Junior Research Fellowship, which is the first research career for the postgraduate students who desire to carry out doctoral research in PhD in various fields.
+The University Grants Commission (UGC), Council of Scientific and Industrial Research (CSIR), and other government as well as private organizations are offering such JRF fellowships.

 Aspect